ate47/t8-atian-menu/README.md

 ## Features

-This tool can be paired with the [t8-custom-ee mod](https://github.com/ate47/t8-custom-ee/tree/main) to run EE in casual or offline, you don't need it for custom mutations.
+This tool can be paired with the [t8-custom-ee mod (PC)](https://github.com/ate47/t8-custom-ee/tree/main) to run EE in casual or offline, you don't need it for custom mutations.

 - Tools
   - 3rd person